Flag for Russia

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in Saint-Petersburg.
+The animation shows what the eclipse approximately looked like in Saint-Petersburg.
 Stages and times of the eclipse are outlined below.
-All times are local time (MSK) for Saint-Petersburg.
+All times were local time (MSK) for Saint-Petersburg.

 TimePhaseEventDirectionAltitude